arqamxjay/LedgerCore-P2P-Engine/README.md

 3. Execute: `./ledgercore`

 ---
-*Developed as a Founder-Level Portfolio Project by Mohammad Arqam Javed*
+*Developed as a Academic-level Portfolio Project by Mohammad Arqam Javed*